 Goal: Provide concise, easily digestible explanations of forecast drivers with clear summaries & visualizations

-Solution: Providing a standardized label that summarizes the core reasons for the forecast with a easy-to-understand data visualizations across the product.
+Solution: Providing a standardized label that summarizes the core reasons for the forecast with a easy-to-understand data visualizations across the product with the AI explaination

 Result: Faster User Understanding and Workflow Efficiency, reducing the time on data table page.